πŸ’» Project #3: Animated Movie Scene

 5. Attach Animations to Elements

-• In the selector for an object you want to animate, define the animation sub-properties.
+• In the selector for an object you want to animate, configure the animation property.

 • Example: